Using jBridgeM to convert 32-bit plug-ins (Mac)

 - Start Live, open the Preferences and show the File/Folder tab.

-- Enable "Use VST Plug-In Custom Folder" and select /Users/[your_user_name]/Library/Audio/Plug-Ins/VST/PluginsBridgedFor64BitVSTHosts as the Custom Folder.
+- Make sure "Use VST Plug-In System Folders" is enabled.
+Alternatively, you can enable "Use VST Plug-In Custom Folder" and select /Users/[your_user_name]/Library/Audio/Plug-Ins/VST/PluginsBridgedFor64BitVSTHosts as the Custom Folder.

 - Live will now scan this folder and show all bridged VST plug-ins in a dedicated subfolder in the Plug-Ins Category in the Browser (Live 9) or in the Plug-In Device Browser (Live 8.4).